ranyitz/rules-manager/README.md

 ## Configuration

-rules-manager uses a JSON configuration file (`rules.json`) in your project root directory.
+aicm uses a JSON configuration file (`rules.json`) in your project root directory.

 ```json
 {